endersonmaia/hbunit/README.md

+# [ALPHA] hbunit

-# [ALPHA] hbunit is a unit-testing framework for the Harbour language.
+hbunit is a unit-testing framework for the Harbour language.

 This is a initial work on porting the jUnit Java unit-testing framework to the Harbour languages, based on the xhUnit project.

-## Buildind and Testing
+# Building and Testing

 Considering you have Habour (http://harbour.github.io) installed, you can run the following commands to try hbunit.